Vibha04p/sql-business-insights/notes/ecom_schema.md

        India	13,929
        United States	2,071

 There are no NULL/missing values in the data.
-There is a clear distribution between the 2 categories i.e. India and US.
-Indian customers are at majority here.
+There is a clear distribution between the 2 categories i.e., India and the US.
+Indian customers are in the majority here.
-In the customers.country column there were missing/null values.
-Maybe we could do something with this data here compare and conclude.
+In the customers. country column, there were missing/null values.
+Maybe we could do something with this data here, compare, and conclude.

 4. order_status_history
    1. status	n